Andy's F A M

 L I F E

-It would be so easy to only write about all of the fun, happy moments because there are a million of those but we have challenges and trials just like anyone else.
-What we also have is each other and a deep rooted faith in our Heavenly Father and in His son Jesus Christ.
-We know that we are loved and known by our Father in Heaven and that Jesus Christ knows exactly what we feel and go through and that brings peace and happiness.
+It would be so easy to only write about all of the fun, happy moments because there are a lot of those but we have challenges and trials just like anyone else.
+What we also have is each other and a deep rooted faith in God and in His son Jesus Christ.
+We know that we are loved and known by our God and that Jesus Christ knows exactly what we feel and go through and that brings peace and happiness.
 We always want to teach our kids to have that foundation too so that when challenges arise (and they will) that they know where to turn for peace.

 On a normal day, we really just hang out together.
-We love to go boating or visit family or friends on the weekends.
-We go outside, do drives up the mountain, play games, read stories, watch movies, play dolls with Lo, work on house projects and relax at home.
+We love to go for side x side rides, work on house projects, watch high school sports, or visit family or friends.
+We play pickleball in the backyard, race each other in Mario Kart, read stories, watch movies, play Barbies with Lo, and relax at home.
 We love fall, it's always too short!
 We're always planning the next vacation because we love to travel!
 Our favorite place so far has been the Cayman Islands.
 We try to go to a couple major league baseball games and concerts every year and we visit Park City, UT and Disneyland every chance we get!
 We just went on a family vacation to Hawaii and LOVED that!
-Lo kept saying "I'm just a Hawaii girl now".
-Me too, Lo!
+Lo's favorite part was watching the sea turtles from our hotel balcony and looking for "she-shells" (sea-shells).

 Kaylie's F A M

 Kaylie is the oldest of 7 (5 girls and 2 boys) and life has always been busy!
 Her and her siblings played a lot of sports growing up and after we got married we spent a lot of time traveling to watch her younger siblings play highschool and college ball.
 Kaylie has such a special bond with her grandparents and aunts and auncles.
 It's unlike anyting else!
 Our favorite traditions are the 4th of July spending the day watching the parade, BBQing, running through sprinklers and watching fireworks.
-We look forward to Labor day at the family cabin, dinners and temple dates with her grandma "O" and lake trips every year.
+We look forward to Labor day, dinners, Christmas parties, Easter and any other time we get to be together.
 I feel so comfortable with her family, they have welcomed me with open arms since day one, as they do everyone else.

 This is one of our favorite pictures!
 Friends and family from both sides of our family came to celebrate Lo's baby blessing and sealing to us in the Cedar City temple.
 The best day!